 In CloudNativePG, we use the terms:

 - Primary HA slot: a physical replication slot whose lifecycle is entirely managed by the current primary of the cluster and whose purpose is to map to a specific standby in streaming replication.
 Such a slot lives on the primary only.

 - Standby HA slot: a physical replication slot for a standby whose

 lifecycle is entirely managed by another standby in the cluster, based on the

 pg_replication_slotsview in the primary, and updated at regular intervals using

-This feature, introduced in CloudNativePG 1.18, can be enabled via configuration.
+This feature, introduced in CloudNativePG 1.18, is now enabled by default and can be disabled via configuration.
 For details, please refer to the "replicationSlots" section in the API reference.
 Here follows a brief description of the main options:

 - if true, the feature is enabled (

 - the prefix that identifies replication slots managed by the operator

 - how often the standby synchronizes the position of the local copy of the replication slots with the position on the current primary, expressed in seconds (default: 30)